 Transloading for Shipping: What It Is and Why It’s Used in Logistics

 There are many different modes of transportation in the logistics and shipping process.
 Depending on the location and cost, manufacturers, suppliers, and retailers may utilize multiple modes for a single shipment.
-The general term for this is called transloading and it is a very common practice in the supply chain.
+The general term for this type of logistics is called transloading.
 But what is transloading and why is it used?

 Table of Contents